 Whether you want to bring your psychology curriculum alive with movies that explore essential concepts – OR – you just want to talk more deeply with your kids about the movies they love to watch, then we’ve got a list for you.
-From classics to contemporary to animated movies, we’ve listed over 60 movies to fit your learning objectives.
+Teaching psychology with movies is an easy way to bring essential concepts alive.
+From classics to contemporary to animated movies, we’ve listed over 60 movies that fit your learning objectives.

 If you’re not already using a psychology curriculum, take a look at these 3 resources that will help you flesh out your discussions.